workday-accessibility/accessibility-eval/keyboard.md

 			</li>
 			<li><strong>Android:</strong>
 				<ol start="1" type="i">
 					<li>The default focus indicator tends to be very faint.
 In cases where the developer has not modified the default Android styles (including background color and button color), then the default indicator is sufficient.
-But in the much more likely case, the developer must ensure the focus indicator is sufficient and should adjust the default to ensure the contrast ratio is at least 3:1.</li>
+But in the much more unlikely case of custom focus styles, the developer must ensure the focus indicator is sufficient and should adjust the default to ensure the contrast ratio is at least 3:1.</li>
 				</ol>
 			</li>
 		</ol>